knabe/open-source-accessability/Standard+Bank+Check+Writing+Guide+for+Visually+Impaired/README.txt

-Check Guide for 2.75"x6" personal checks for blind & visually impaired.
+Check Guide to be 3d printed.
+Designed for 2.75"x6" personal checks for blind & visually impaired.
 Guide provides all fields including memo.